SonnyPegueroCC/virtual-private-network/README.md

 <h2>Installation Steps</h2>

 Locate your IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
-We will use this later as well.

 <p>
 <img src="https://i.imgur.com/qDgu5K6.png)" height="80%" width="80%" alt="Disk Sanitization Steps"/>